press photo

 photo credit: Dominica Eriksen

-Ryan Carter composes for instruments, voices, and computers.
+Ryan Carter (b.
+1980) composes for instruments, voices, and computers.
 Ryan's work often explores new musical possibilities presented by emerging technologies, while remaining critical of the assumptions and unintended side effects embedded in them.
 Alternately playful, quirky, visceral, and intense, his music has been described by the New York Times as "imaginative ... like, say, a Martian dance party."
-Ryan has been commissioned by Carnegie Hall, the Boise Philharmonic, the National Flute Association, the MATA Festival, the Metropolis Ensemble, Present Music, The Milwaukee Children's Choir, the Calder Quartet, and Seattle Symphony Artist-in-Residence Seth Parker Woods, with support from the National Endowment for the Arts, the Jerome Foundation, the American Composers Forum, and Meet the Composer.
-Ryan has collaborated with the Berkeley Symphony, the Cleveland Chamber Symphony, the International Contemporary Ensemble, the Nieuw Ensemble, the JACK Quartet, the Mivos Quartet, Quartetto Maurice, Yarn/Wire, the Argento Chamber Ensemble, the Princeton Laptop Orchestra, Transit, NOW Ensemble, and many others.
+Ryan has been commissioned by Carnegie Hall, the National Flute Association, the MATA Festival, Present Music, and many ensembles and soloists, with support from the National Endowment for the Arts, the Jerome Foundation, the American Composers Forum, and Meet the Composer.
 Awards include the Lee Ettelson Award, the Aaron Copland Award, the Left Coast Composition Contest, the National Association of Composers/USA Composer's Competition, the Publikumspreis at the Heidelberg Spring Festival, and the LA Phil Prize at Hack Music LA.
-His debut portrait album can be heard on KAIROS Records.
+Two portrait albums of his work can be heard on KAIROS Records.

 Ryan Carter composes music that explores and critically examines new possibilities presented by emerging technologies.
 Described by the New York Times as "imaginative ... like, say, a Martian dance party," Ryan's music has been commissioned by Carnegie Hall, the MATA Festival, the National Flute Association, and many individuals and ensembles.